bharnett/PairRateHandler/README.md

 Some common issues in FX revolve around using the correct convention of a pair, getting the rate in the correct convention and being able to create rates between cross currencies.
 I wanted to create a library that could support all those annoying thing and then some for my own personal use.
+I tried to write this up to be a clear as I can.
+However, there are plenty of comments in the code for each class and the associated methods that I hope will help.
+Furthermoe, feel free to let me know about any issues with the code and I'll fix them.
+This is simple, but hugely useful if you are dealing with FX transactions.

 ##NOTES - All currency codes should be the standard three digit codes, like EUR or USD.